fmukhlis/fmukhlis/README.md

 # Hi, I'm Fajar Mukhlis Imananda

 I'm a student at UIN Syarif Hidayatullah, Jakarta ID.
 I have passion in coding for both backend and frontend.
-I also enjoyed learning game development.
-Currently developing a LIS.
+I also enjoyed learning game development as a hobby.

+Now, I'm Currently developing a LIS.

 <br>